al-moreno/MongoDB/Unit 3/Script.md

 ## BSON format and data types

-Continuing on with BSON, which stands for Binary JSON, it is the binary representation format used by MongoDB to store and transmit data.
-It is designed to be efficient, compact, and fast to parse, making it well-suited for a document-based data model.

 We mentioned previously that MongoDB supports various data types within BSON, allowing for the representation of diverse information within documents.
 Here are some commonly used data types supported by MongoDB: